mixmint/opnsense-captive-portal-template/README.md

 <p><img src="images/screenshot.jpg" alt="" /></p>
 <p>&nbsp;</p>
 <p>The captive portal templates that I have seen so far most often lack multilingual support.
 I've always wondered why it should only be in English or only in one language at all?
 Well, let's look below.
 This template supports multilingualism, checks your preferred browser language, saves a cookie with information about which language was read or which language you chose using the selector.
 Uses language translations saved in the <strong>xx.json</strong> file.
 So, according to the layout, you can prepare your own translation, which you later have to declare in the <strong>settings.json</strong> file in the <strong>config</strong> directory.</p>
+<p>The first (and probably most important) "default_lang" key specifies what language will be loaded by default when the Captive Portal client's web browser's preferred language is different from the languages ​​supported by the platform.</p>
 <blockquote>"default_lang": "en"</blockquote>
 <p>In the current release, the settings key defines the default language that will be loaded in case the client browser language is not available in our available languages ​​configuration (list below)</p>
 <blockquote>"langs": {<br /> "pl":"Polski",<br /> "en":"English",<br /> "sk": "Slovenčina"<br /> };</blockquote>